zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 1. `Retrieve` retrieves knowledge base chunks from the knowledge base.
 You can use pagination via the `Offset` and `MaxNumberOfResults` parameters or apply filtering via a `MetadataCollection` or `MxObject`.
 2. `Retrieve & Associate` is similar to the `Retrieve` but associates the returned chunks with a Mendix object if they were linked at the insertion stage.

-    {{% alert color="info" %}}
-    You must define your entity specialized from `KnowledgeBaseChunk`, which refers to another entity used during the insertion stage.
+    {{% alert color="info" %}}You must define your entity specialized from `KnowledgeBaseChunk`, which refers to another entity used during the insertion stage.
     {{% /alert %}}

 3. `Embed & Retrieve Nearest Neighbors` retrieves a list of type [KnowledgeBaseChunk](/appstore/modules/genai/commons/#knowledgebasechunk-entity) from the knowledge base that are most similar to a given `Content` by calculating the cosine similarity of its vectors.